SchwarzIT/terraform-provider-stackit/docs/data-sources/elasticsearch_instance.md

 subcategory: ""
 description: |-
   Data source for ElasticSearch instances
+  This resource is deprecated and will be removed in a future release.
+  Please use OpenSearch resource and data-source instead.

   -> Environment supportTo set a custom API base URL, set STACKITELASTICSEARCHBASEURL environment variable
 ---